openhab/openhab-addons/bundles/org.openhab.voice.actiontemplatehli/README.md

 ### Tokenizer

-You can provide a custom model at '<OPENHAB_USERDATA>/actiontemplatehli/token.bin', otherwise it will use the build in [simple tokenizer](https://opennlp.apache.org/docs/1.9.4/manual/opennlp.html#tools.cli.tokenizer.SimpleTokenizer) or whitespace tokenizer (configurable).
+You can provide a custom model at '<OPENHAB_USERDATA>/actiontemplatehli/token.bin', otherwise it will use the built-in simple tokenizer or whitespace tokenizer (configurable).

+Here you have an example of the built-in ones:

+* Using the white space tokenizer "What time is it?" produces the tokens "what" "time" "is" "it?"
+* Using the simple tokenizer "What time is it?" produces the tokens "what" "time" "is" "it" "?"

 Tokenizing the text is enough to use the action type 'tokens' as tokens are the only ones required for scoring (but the option 'optionalLanguageTags' will not take effect unless you have the POS language tags).